jlacar/jlacar.github.io/kotlin/0to1in5.md

 This one was super easy.
 Part 1 needed me to count how many of these words had specific lengths.
 These words were supposed to correspond to digits (0-9) on a display and some of them had unique lengths by which you could identify the digit being represented.
 The unique lengths were 2 (for a word representing 1), 3 (for a word representing 4), 4 (for 7) , and 7 (for 8).

-Probably clear as mud to but again, go read the problem at the AoC website to get the whole story.
+If that's clear as mud to you, just read the problem at the AoC website to get the whole story because they probably tell it far better than I can.

-To get a count of words that were any of those lengths, I could apply a `filter` and then `count()` how many there were that satisfied the predicate.
+Anyway, to get a count of words that were any of those lengths, I could apply a `filter` and then `count()` how many there were that satisfied the predicate.

 This time, I was confident enough with what I was doing to take two steps instead of the usual one.
 But first, I defined